Snowflake-Labs/sfquickstarts/site/sfguides/src/production_ready_rag_with_trulens_snowflake_cortex/production_ready_rag_trulens_snowflake_cortex.md

   "How do I write a dataframe to display in my dashboard?", "Can I plot a map in streamlit?
 If so, how?",
-  "How do vector stores enable efficient similarity search?", "How do I prevent my child from using the internet?", "What should I pack for a camping trip this weekend?", "How do I defend myself against bear attacks?"
+  "How do vector stores enable efficient similarity search?", ]
-]
 ```